gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### TaskContainer.remove() now actually removes the task

-TBD - previously this was broken, and plugins may accidentally rely on this behaviour.
+Previously, calling `TaskContainer.remove()` didn't _actually_ remove the task but now it does.
+Since plugins may have accidentally relied on this behavior, please check whether you're calling this method and, if so, verify your plugin works as expected.

 ### Signature.setFile() no longer changes the file to be published